 Each client account or fund managed by LAM may keep a portion of its assets in cash reserves.
-Depending on the individual objectives, restrictions and guidelines of each client account or fund, LAM may actively manage such cash reserves and either enter into repurchase agreements or "sweep" them temporarily into one or more money market mutual funds or other short-term investment vehicle.
+Depending on the individual objectives, restrictions and guidelines of each client account or fund, LAM may actively manage such cash reserves and either enter into repurchase agreements or "sweep" them temporarily into one or more money market mutual funds or other short-term investment vehicle, including those managed by LAM.